n8-c-reason/com1001-2024/technical-FAQ.md

 This is likely because you're not using the `sinatra` command to run your code and using the `ruby` command instead.
 Make sure you're using the `sinatra` command.

-### When I try to do a `gem install`, Codio tells me I do not have "write permissions".

-That's because you should be using `bundler` instead.
-If you're trying to run one of the code examples from the lectures, see the answer to the [question on Bundler above](#when-i-try-to-run-one-of-the-examples-from-the-lectures-in-the-code-directory-of-this-repository-it-crashes-with-an-error).
-If it's for your own project, you should write a `Gemfile` and use that to run `bundler` instead.
-See the code examples in this repository for how to do that.

 ### I can't see the changes I made to my Sinatra application.

 You have to stop (go to the terminal window and press "control" and "c") and then restart the web server (triggered by the `sinatra` command you used to start your application) each time you change any Ruby code in it (an exception is `.erb` files, changes for which can be seen without stopping and restarting).